Blogads button

 1936 Packard Twelve convertible coupe badge

-THE FIRST TWIN SIX
+THE FIRST PACKARD TWIN SIX

 1910 Packard Model 30 engine

-The engine that preceded Packard's first sixes was this massive T-head four, seen here in a 1910 Model 30 Gentleman's Runabout.
-With a 5-inch (127 mm) bore and 5.5-inch (139.7 mm) stroke, it displaced 432 cu. in.
-(7.1 L) and developed about 30 hp (22 kW).
-The cheaper Model 18, introduced in 1908, was 266 cu. in.
-(4.4 L), rated at 18 hp (13 kW).
+The engine that preceded Packard’s first sixes was this massive T-head four, seen here in a 1910 Model 30 Gentleman’s Runabout.
+With a 5-inch (127 mm) bore and 5.5-inch (139.7 mm) stroke, the engine displaced 432 cu. in.
+(7,079 cc) and developed about 30 hp (22 kW).
+The engine of the cheaper Model 18, introduced in 1908, displaced 266 cu. in.
+(4,359 cc) and claimed 18 hp (13 kW).

 The solution, which Vincent pitched to the Packard board in early 1913, was a V-12.
-Since the V-12 was, as Vincent explained, essentially two straight sixes with a common crankcase, it preserved the six's inherent balance and smoothness.
-It also provided comparable displacement, while minimizing the swept volume of each cylinder.
+Since the V-12 was, as Vincent explained, essentially two straight sixes with a common crankcase, it preserved the six’s inherent balance and smoothness.
+It also provided comparable displacement while minimizing the swept volume of each cylinder.

-The Twin Six was introduced in May 1915 as a 1916 model, and immediately became a sensation.
+The Twin Six was introduced in May 1915 as a 1916 model and immediately became a sensation.
 Although Packards were too big and too heavy to be considered true performance cars, in July 1915, race car driver Ralph De Palma lapped the Chicago Speedway in a Twin Six touring car at an average speed of 72.7 mph (117.1 km/h), a formidable showing.
 The V-12 was also adept at that favorite test of prewar motoring, pulling from 3 mph (5 km/h) to top speed in high gear.

-1919 Packard 3-35 7p Touring front 3q Cliff1066
+1919 Packard 3-35 7p Touring front 3q © 2008 Cliff/cliff1066 (CC BY 2.0 Generic)

 Packard considered developing a new Twin Six, but opted instead for a straight eight, essentially the Single Six engine with two more cylinders and a heavier, nine-bearing crankshaft.
 The eight initially displaced 358 cu. in.
-(5.9 L), but it made 85 hp (63 kW), nearly matching the 90 hp (67 kW) of the final Twin Six.
-Dubbed "Single Eight," the new engine replaced the V-12 in the summer of 1923.
-The Single Eight, renamed simply Eight in 1925, would become Packard's mainstay for the next decade.
+(5,864 cc), but it made 85 hp (63 kW), nearly matching the 90 hp (67 kW) of the final Twin Six.
+Dubbed “Single Eight,” the new engine replaced the V-12 in the summer of 1923.
+The Single Eight, renamed simply Eight in 1925, would become Packard’s mainstay for the next decade.

-Packard would return to the Twin Six concept seven years later, but the new V-12 was planned for a very different market and a very different configuration.
-If all had gone as planned, it would have become Packard's first front-wheel-drive car.
+Packard would return to the Twin Six concept seven years later, but the new V-12 engine was planned for a very different market and a very different configuration.
+If all had gone as planned, it would have become Packard’s first front-wheel-drive car.

 1928 Packard Custom Eight Model 443 phaeton front 3q

 A Packard Custom Eight dual-windshield phaeton of the Fourth Series, 1927-1928.
-It's powered by the 385 cu. in.
-(6.3 L) straight eight, with 106 hp (79 kW).
+It’s powered by the 385 cu. in.
+(6,306 cc) straight eight with 106 hp (79 kW).
 This car was originally priced at just under $4,000, decreased by about $100 in early 1928.
-Dual sidemounts were standard equipment, although in March 1928, Packard introduced a cheaper "Standard" series with rear-mounted spares.
+Dual side mounts were standard equipment, although in March 1928, Packard introduced a cheaper “Standard” series with rear-mounted spares.
 The Fourth Series was the last year for the Six, a 289 cu. in.
-(4.7 L) engine with 81 hp (60 kW); Packard would not offer another Six until 1937.
+(4,730 cc) engine with 81 hp (60 kW); Packard would not offer another Six until 1937.

-Comments (17)
+24 Comments

-Thankyou for including pictures of the motor you have chosen to highlight this week.
+1. Thankyou for including pictures of the motor you have chosen to highlight this week.
 Now if you could only publish those pictures of all those automatic transmissions you wrote about a few weeks ago.

-It is fascinating how determined some folks are to "sell the story" that the Packard Twelve and Super Eight "shared the same chassis".
+2. It is fascinating how determined some folks are to “sell the story” that the Packard Twelve and Super Eight “shared the same chassis”.

 What possible advantage is there to trying to re-structure history, meaning "fake it"?